 “This resolution allows American companies to reclaim billions in lost and future E.U. market share caused by the disastrous 25 percent tariffs on American-made boats exported to the E.U.,” NMMA president Frank Hugelmeyer said in a statement.
 “America’s boatbuilders were collateral damage of this tit-for-tat trade conflict for more than three years, resulting in a 50 percent reduction in exports to our industry’s second largest international market and the loss of hundreds of millions of dollars in revenue.”

-Correct Craft CEO Bill Yeargin praised the NMMA and Biden administration.
-“The trade war of the last few years has had a significant negative impact on the boating industry,” Yeargin told Trade Only Today.
+Correct Craft CEO Bill Yeargin praised NMMA and Biden administration.
+“The trade war of the last few years has had a significant negative impact on the boating industry,” Yeargin told Soundings Trade Only.
 “The increased tariffs on imported parts, combined with the retaliatory tariffs put on boats by both Canada and the E.U., has materially cost our industry.
 Across our Correct Craft companies, the negative impact of the trade war has been in the millions annually.
 The relief of the E.U. retaliatory tariffs is a very big deal.

 “I applaud the NMMA team for working hard to get this issue both visibility and resolution … [and] the Biden Administration for making the removal of these retaliatory tariffs an important issue in their negotiations with the E.U.,” Yeargin added.

 “We were very pleased to hear the news that the E.U. and U.S. came to an agreement on the ongoing Section 232 aluminum trade dispute,” Brunswick Corp.
-CEO David Foulkes told Trade Only Today.
+CEO David Foulkes told Soundings Trade Only.
 “The news will benefit our industry in the long run and is great for the boating community.
 We will continue to support and advocate for issues that directly impact our global consumers and help grow the marine industry.”